Supreme Court Rejects Appeal Of Restrictive Abortion Law In Arkansas

 declared the law unconstitutional, to issue some type of injunction barring enforcement of the law.
 This could delay enforcement, but likely not prevent it."

-Arkansas has a long history with trying to institute restrictive abortion laws dating back to fights in the 1990s.
+Arkansas has a history of trying to institute restrictive abortion laws dating to fights in the 1990s.
 Recently, it tried to institute a 12-week abortion ban, which would have been the strictest law in the country.

 A federal appeals court, made up of a three-judge panel all appointed by Republican President George W. Bush, blocked that effort.